 Skip to content

-Six campaign alumni share how they continue the Obama Legacy
+Six campaign alumni share how they continue the Obama legacy

 “…So many of you are at the start of your careers . . . take the spirit, the culture of this campaign, and keep applying it not just to campaigns.
 That sense of possibility that you guys can do anything.
 That you can reimagine the world.
 That you can lead—not by trying to manipulate your way, or push somebody else out of the way, but instead lead through the force of your example.”